wakaloka/winden-docs/docs/advanced/worker.md

 The Queue Pool service is hosted on [Hetzner](https://hetzner.cloud/?ref=J37mHc19fUpr).
 :::

-The Queue Pool service is responsible for receiving the Queue request from the Winden plugin, scheduling the Queue, dispatching the `generate_cache` task to the Compiler service, and storing the result which the Winden plugin will fetch to generate the CSS file.
+The Queue Pool service is responsible in receiving the Queue request from the Winden plugin, scheduling the Queue, dispatching the `generate_cache` task to the Compiler service, and storing the result which the Winden plugin will fetch to generate the CSS file.

 ### The Compiler service {#compiler-service}